We are in line with the ecumenical church creeds—the Nicene Creed, and the Apostles Creed, .

 The Church as a Fellowship of Believers

 Membership in the Covenant Church is by confession of personal faith in Jesus Christ and is open to all believers.
-We observe baptism and Holy Communion as sacraments commanded by Jesus.
-The Church is a family of equals sharing in the ministry of the church: as the New Testament teaches that within Christian community there is to be neither Jew nor Greek, slave nor free, male nor female, but all are one in Christ Jesus (Galatians 3:28).
+The Church is a family of equals sharing in the ministry of the church, equipped for the work of the church.

 A Conscious Dependence on the Holy Spirit